RichardPinecone/BigFish-U1-Python-SDK/README.md

 - UART1 is used to binary flash, and shall be 921600, 8, 1, N
 - UART0 of U1 is used as Python Console port, and shall be 9600, 8, 1, N<br>

-After power reset, there are shall python log information in UART0, such as
+After power reset, there is python log information in UART0:

     Executing boot.py
     Exit boot.py